 Anti-Takeover Effect of Certain Provisions of Maryland Law and of Our Charter and Bylaws that might involve a premium price for holders of our common stock or otherwise be in their best interests.
-Likewise, if our stockholders were to vote to opt-in to the provisions of Subtitle 8 of Title 3 of the MGCL providing for a classified board of directors or if our stockholders were to vote to amend our bylaws to opt-in to the business combination provisions of the MGCL or the control share acquisition provisions of the MGCL could cause similar anti-takeover effects.
+Likewise, if our stockholders were to vote to optin to the provisions of Subtitle 8 of Title 3 of the MGCL providing for a classified board of directors or if our stockholders were to vote to amend our bylaws to opt-in to the business combination provisions of the MGCL or the control share acquisition provisions of the MGCL, these provisions of the MGCL could cause similar anti-takeover effects.